 Are weighted vests safe for all autistic children?

-While generally safe, it’s essential to consult with an occupational therapist before using a weighted vest.
-Some children may find the sensation overwhelming or uncomfortable.
-A professional assessment ensures the vest is appropriate and used correctly.
+While generally safe, it’s crucial to consult with your child’s occupational therapist or pediatrician before using a weighted vest.
+Some children may have medical conditions that make a weighted vest unsuitable.